 - Low home appraisals.
 Your home could end up worth a lot less than you paid for it.
 This will reduce your equity.

 - Additional liens and second mortgages acquired using the home as collateral.
 These debts will still be due, and you’ll likely have to use any money left over after a foreclosure to pay them.
+You may want to check your HELOC status after you have bankruptcy.

 The appraisal and sale of your home are all at the discretion of your lender.
 Your bank will want to get rid of your home as soon as possible.
 This means they’ll likely accept a low appraisal for the home and often accept below market value from any seller willing to quickly purchase the home.